-- HCOS representative to accompany to hospital awaiting parent arrival
+- Flex representative to accompany to hospital awaiting parent arrival

-- Department Head follows up with family, coordinator to consider future care considerations and Heads of School
+- Director follows up with family and staff to consider future care considerations

-- Student information to be shared with the Support Teacher note within Encom for future reference with note for parents encouraging use of Medic-Alert identification
+- Student allergy alert information noted within Encom for future reference with note for parents encouraging use of Medic-Alert identification